Flexi Levels - Reorganise Sort and Group your Accounts

 GS12.png

-WARNING - Currently this group and sort feature is a Beta release so to minimise your frustration PLEASE press Save button after every few actions to save your work
+WARNING - Moving and grouping accounts can be tricky and if you forget to save you can loose your changes PLEASE press Save button after every few actions to save your work

-Below is the output of the Bi4 Profit and Loss report with the Analyse By dimension set to GL Flexi Level 1 and highlighted in orange is the new General Expense group that was defined as Level 1.
+Below is the output of the Bi4 Profit and Loss report with the Analyse By dimension set to GL Flexi Level 2 and highlighted in red.

-The above examples have been kept simple for clarity to show the created groups however any of the defined Report Levels can participate in reports as an Analyse dimensions or any of three (3) sub-total dimensions.
+The above examples have been kept simple for clarity to show the created groups however any of the defined Report Levels can participate in reports as an Analyse dimension (used to setup report rows) or any of three (3) sub-total dimensions.

-As with all Bi4Cloud reports these can be saved as favourites for later recall, shared with other users or automatically emailed at user defined periods providing more automation, better consistency and repeatability than spreadsheet methods.
+As with all Bi4Cloud reports these can be saved, shared with other users or automatically emailed at user defined periods providing more automation, better consistency and repeatability than spreadsheet methods.

 Bi4Cloud.com